SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

       Prepend **accept** to :confval:`rc.regions` to unset the event type for negative events.

    #. **Positive:** The event type of positive events is set to :confval:`rc.eventTypePositive`.
-      For emptpy :confval:`rc.eventTypePositive` the type is unset.
+      For empty :confval:`rc.eventTypePositive` the type is unset.

    #. **Negative:** The event type of negative events is set to :confval:`rc.eventTypeNegative`.
       The default type for negative events is "outside of network interest".